 What to Buy

-Always bear in mind that you are much better off buying a property that offers flexibility and is affordable.
-This will give you a fallback position should you need one.
-'Right sizing' is key.
-High-end homes do not sell every day in Cayman and they can sit on the market for a long time, so opt to buy a good property within your means.
 If you are going to use real estate for points in your Cayman PR application one day, be sure to speak to an immigration specialist to get all the facts.
-There are several levels of real estate that are required for different types of residency.
+There are several levels of real estate that are required for different categories of residency.

 Financing